-A lack of reliable access to the internet for some users is reported to limit electronic AT uptake.
-Informants indicated that a lack of reliable internet access is a particularly important barrier in some rural and remote communities.
-Furthermore, AT programs are usually associated with tertiary care centre in major cities.

-The literature suggests that having multiple entry points into AT provision systems may increase equity in access for potential or current AT users.
-This is echoed by informants, who also believed that increasing the number of AT programs across jurisdictions would facilitate access to services, particularly if this were to be combined with increased service locations or support in rural or remote areas.
+- A lack of reliable access to internet for some users limits electronic AT uptake.
+This is also highlighted by consultation informants - who indicate this is a particularly important barrier in some rural and remote communities.
+Furthermore, AT programs are usually - associated with tertiary care centre in major cities. - 510 Conversely, the literature revealed that having multiple entry points into AT provision systems may increase equity in access for - 511 potential or current AT users.
+19 This is echoed by informants, who also report that increasing the number of AT programs across - 512 jurisdictions would facilitate access to services, particularly if this is combined with increased service locations or support in rural or - 513 remote areas.